 It would be naive of me or anyone else to think such an under-taking will all be plain sailing, because it won't.
 It's public knowledge that due to the levels of corrupt practice across almost every sector of our social fabric, the nation’s finances have been left in a naked state by a ZANU PF government that was spending money from national resources as if it was their God given right to use it as they saw fit for their own personal and partisan needs.

-but that fact only makes a people's agenda even more crucial.
+There is no question that difficult decisions will need to be made, but that fact only makes a people's agenda even more crucial.
 Our Councils have been dis-empowered and therefore won’t be able to provide effective solutions to the problems that they face whilst wearing a centrally-imposed straight

 jacket.
 ‘Business as usual’ just isn’t an option any more.
 Many Councils will have to innovate and come up with new ideas and new solutions, ready or not.

-I am currently helping build a new political party called Freedom Justice Coalition Zimbabwe Party, and getting stuck in grass-roots engagement, across three chapters (UK, South Africa and Zimbabwe), to a once in a life-time transformation of ‘them and us’ into ‘citizens of Zimbabwe’.We’ve got an immense opportunity ahead of us to really change the way we see politics and they way we make politics work for us
+I am currently helping build a new political party called Freedom Justice Coalition Zimbabwe Party, and getting stuck in grass-roots engagement, across three chapters (UK, South Africa and Zimbabwe), to a once in a life-time transformation of ‘them and us’ into ‘citizens of Zimbabwe’.We’ve got an immense opportunity ahead of us to really change the way we see politics and they way we make politics work for us.

 It's not what can my country or party do for me but what can I do to change what I want to see improved in my country.